 • Not as much variety

-InStockTrades have everyday prices that are comparable to Right Stuf, so they are a good place to find manga for cheap, but they don't have nearly as much manga to shop as larger or manga specialty retailers.
-Another benefit to buying from them is that their free shipping threshold is only $50 USD.
+InStockTrades has everyday prices that are comparable to Crunchyroll, so they are a good place to find manga for cheap, but they don’t have nearly as much manga to shop for as other retailers on this list do.
+Another benefit to buying from them is that their free shipping threshold is only USD 50.

 I've also found that they have some of the best prices for Dark Horse manga, especially the Deluxe Editions, which are often listed at a 42% discount.
 You can often find these on discount as much, if not more, on Amazon though, and since shipping isn't free until you reach InStockTrades' shipping threshold, this can cut into your savings.